 The major goal of academic advising is "to design and implement services to assist students with academic achievement."
-To accomplish this goal, Bishop State Community College is-committed to:
+To accomplish this goal, the Academic Advising Center is committed to:

-- A. Providing a qualified, interested, and committed academic advisor for every student enrolled at the College; - B. Familiarizing students with registration procedures; - C. Assisting students in course selections based on placement scores; - D. Ensuring students have completed course prerequisites; - E. Familiarizing students with degree/certificate requirements; and - F. Familiarizing students with transfer requirements to four-year institutions.
+- 1. Providing a qualified, interested, and committed academic advisor for every student enrolled at the College; - 2.
+Familiarizing students with registration procedures; - 3.
+Assisting students in course selections based on placement scores; - 4.
+Ensuring students have completed course prerequisites; - 5.
+Familiarizing students with degree/certificate requirements; and - 6.
+Familiarizing students with transfer requirements to four-year institutions.

-Bishop State Community College uses a hybrid advising model.
-Counselors, Faculty, Staff and Student Success Coaches serve as academic advisors for students upon enrollment to: 1) help them choose a program of study, 2) assist with course selections based on availability, 3) assist with class scheduling and required courses for graduation, 4) facilitate issues students might encounter, and 5) help students choose a career based on their program of study.
+Staff Advisors, Counselors, Faculty, and Student Success Coaches serve as academic advisers for students upon enrollment to: 1) help them choose a program of study, 2) assist with course selections based on availability, 3) assist with class scheduling and required courses for graduation, 4) facilitate issues students might encounter, and 5) help students choose a career based on their program of study.